sebkln/ajaxselectlist/Documentation/Configuration/Templates/Index.rst

    Please remember to use the subfolder **OptionRecord** (named after the Object Model) for your templates!

-   For example, if you use :typoscript:`plugin.tx_ajaxselectlist_selectlist.view.templateRootPath = fileadmin/Templates/selectlist/`, the *List.html* and *AjaxCall.html* must be inside ``fileadmin/Templates/selectlist/OptionRecord/``.
+   For example, if you use :typoscript:`plugin.tx_ajaxselectlist.view.templateRootPath = fileadmin/Templates/selectlist/`, the *List.html* and *AjaxCall.html* must be inside ``fileadmin/Templates/selectlist/OptionRecord/``.